Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Experimental Results

 \section{Experimental Results}

-In this section, the performance of our different trained models is evaluated using the different metrics mentioned in the previous section.
-Starting with YOLOv11s were trained for 100 epochs, which achieved 97.4\% training accuracy and 98.8\% testing accuracy, while YOLOv11s has achieved a slightly higher testing accuracy of 98.8\%.
+In this section, we evaluate the performance of our trained models using the metrics outlined earlier.
+We begin with YOLOv11s, which achieved 98.6\% accuracy on the validation dataset and 98.2\% on the test dataset.
+This is followed by YOLOv8, which attained a slightly lower testing accuracy of 98\%.

+The experiments with YOLOv11 highlighted some key observations.
+The model trained with the SGD optimizer exhibited smoother training and validation curves, while the AdamW optimizer resulted in slightly higher accuracy.
+Additionally, increasing the batch size improved accuracy.
+However, extending the number of epochs beyond 50 led to a decline in accuracy, with 100 epochs or more proving counterproductive; therefore, we settled on 50 epochs as the optimal choice.

-The accuracy graph for the nano version of YOLOv11 shown in Fig.~\ref{fig:accuracy_yolov11s} demonstrates improvement in the accuracy's progress with some fluctuations at the beginning.
+The accuracy graph for the small version of YOLOv11 shown in Fig.~\ref{fig:accuracy_yolov11s_SGD} using SGD demonstrates improvement in the accuracy's progress with some fluctuations at the beginning.
 These variations decrease gradually as the number of epochs increases until the graph curve becomes more stable.
-It can be seen that the training and validation losses were declining steadily as the training advanced in Figures.~\ref{fig:train_loss_yolov11s} and ~\ref{fig:val_loss_yolov11s}.
+It can be seen that the training and validation losses were declining steadily as the training advanced in Figures.~\ref{fig:train_loss_yolov11s_SGD} and ~\ref{fig:val_loss_yolov11s_SGD}.

+On the other hand, figure.~\ref{fig:accuracy_yolov11s} illustrates the performance of the model when trained with the AdamW optimizer.
+While it achieved a higher accuracy of 98.8\%, the training process exhibited significant fluctuations, indicating instability and potential overfitting.
+As a result, we selected the first model, trained with SGD, as the preferred choice due to its better generalization and more consistent performance.

 The confusion matrix in Fig.~\ref{fig:conf_matrix_yolov11s} offers valuable insights into the YOLOv11s model's performance, highlighting which classes are accurately detected and where errors occur.
 This analysis helps identify areas for improvement to enhance the model's effectiveness.
-The matrix indicates that the model achieved high accuracy in detecting cancer across all stages, though it did misclassify 0.06\% of healthy white blood cells as cancerous.
+The matrix indicates that the model achieved high accuracy in detecting cancer across all stages, though it did misclassify 0.07\% of healthy white blood cells as cancerous.
+This misclassification is a result of the imbalanced data since the images of cancerous cells outnumber the healthy ones.
 Overall, the analysis validates the model's strong performance while pinpointing specific issues that require optimization.